Frequently Asked Questions

 What is Early Assurance?

-Can I submit my Elon application before August 15 even if I don’t want to apply Early Assurance?
+Can I submit my application before August 15 if I do not want to be considered for Early Assurance?

 Yes!
 Application files are reviewed by the admissions committee in the order in which they are completed.
-To be considered ffor our earliest interview days (December – March), please submit, ensure verification, and complete your application file as soon as possible.
+To be considered for our earliest interview opportunities, please submit, ensure verification, and complete your application file as soon as possible.
 Within Elon’s supplemental PTCAS questions, simply answer “no” to Early Assurance and we will consider your application under the next appropriate deadline.

 Is Early Assurance binding?